jessih828/jessih828/README.md

 ## Hey there 👋, I'm Jessica!

-I am a MSc student at IE University studying Big Data and Business Analytics, and I am very interested in data science and AI. 🚀
+I am a MSc student at IE University studying Big Data and Business Analytics, interested in data science and AI. 🚀

-Leveraging analytical tools to extract actionable insights, I aim to foster innovative, data-driven strategies.
-My journey merges extensive experience in international sales and client relations with an understanding of the tech sector.
-I am super excited to apply data to enhance efficiencies and solve business problems. 🌟
+My journey merges experience in international sales and client relations with an understanding of the tech sector, and I am excited to apply analytical prowess to enhance operational efficiencies and solve business problem, adeptly navigating the fast-paced and evolving landscape of the tech industry.

 Feel free to connect with me here!